J0Ysutradhar/colnify/README.md

-# Clonify - AI Text to Speech & Voice Cloner1
+# Clonify - AI Text to Speech & Voice Cloner

 Clonify is an AI-powered web application that converts text into speech and enables users to clone voices instantly.
 This project is built using Streamlit and utilizes the Play.ht API for high-quality voice synthesis.